Starting Points: "Which Sources Should I Use?

 Search for books, government documents, reference books, videos and periodicals by title using the Advanced Search of the UMD Online Catalog.

-Find over 200 MILLION books, government documents, videos found in thousands of libraries.
+Find over 330 million books, government documents, videos found in thousands of libraries.
 THIS IS OUR BEST SOURCE FOR FINDING AND ORDERING MATERIALS THROUGH OUR FREE INTERLIBRARY LOAN SERVICE.
 Interlibrary Loans often require 1-3 weeks or more to fulfill.
 You can request Inter Library Loan via the link on each WorldCat book record.

 With this exciting and very new service, search for any keywords and discover which books are highly ranked for them.
 You may be able to find and read a few pages of the scanned book in context.
-If the UMD Library does not own these books, remember they can be accessed via our Inter Library Loan service.
-Amazon Books
+If the Kathryn A. Martin Library does not own these books, remember they can be accessed via our Inter Library Loan service.

 Find new and used books available for sale, often with brief reviews and ratings.
-If the UMD Library does not own these books, remember they can be accessed via our Inter Library Loan service.
+If the Kathryn A. Martin Library does not own these books, remember they can be accessed via our Inter Library Loan service.

 First: We now have our "Get-It" Service:

-Many libraries, including our UMD Library, have collections of special books known as "reference books."
+Many libraries, including our Library at UMD, have collections of special books known as "reference books."
 These include atlases, dictionaries, directories, encyclopedias handbooks, thesauri, or any other works designed to be used in finding specific items of information, rather than for cover to cover reading.
 We have many fine business reference books, and you can learn more about them here:

 A common task in business research is finding financial reports on companies.
 These can be in the form of annual reports, filings with the SEC, ("What is the SEC?") investor reports, analyst research, financial ratios, and related financial data.

-Listed below are the UMD Library's best sources for financial information:
+Listed below are the Kathryn A. Martin Library's best sources for financial information:

 Business Insights & Essentials